iconincar/isotope-docs/user/using-unity.md

 ## Multiple Displays

 Unity has built-in support for up to 8 full-screen windows [as described here](https://docs.unity3d.com/Manual/MultiDisplay.html).
 However, since output and view layouts are entirely under the control of the compositor, Unity is merely able to suggest a preferred display.
 It is up to your script to decide whether or not to honor the request by inspecting the result of the [`preferred_output` method](/scripting/surface#method-preferred-output) for each surface.
-The default implementation of the [`arrange_outputs` callback method](/scripting/profile#method-arrange_outputs) respects this value when possible.
+The default implementation of the [`arrange_views` callback method](/scripting/profile#method-arrange_views) respects this value when possible.

 Unity refers to displays by index (with zero being the "primary" display) while isotope refers to outputs by connector name and has no concept of a primary output.
 This can make it difficult to predict which physical display corresponds to which display index in Unity.
 This shortcoming is especially noticeable when outputs are added or removed on the fly: the index of a particular physical display may change.
 Worse, Unity queries display information once on startup and does not refresh this information when displays are added or removed.
 To work around this, you may modify your profile script to add outputs to the layout via the [`place` method](/scripting/output#method-place) in the order you want Unity to see them.